Another former aide accuses New York Gov. Cuomo of sexual harassment, report says

 “When she came to me and opened up about being a sexual assault survivor and how it shaped her and her ongoing efforts to create an organization that empowered her voice to help other survivors, I tried to be supportive and helpful,” Cuomo said in his statement Saturday.

 The most inappropriate questions came June 5 when she was with Cuomo in his office, Bennett told the Times.
-Initially asked to take dictation alongside another staffer, she said, she found herself alone with the governor, and was plied with inquiries about her romantic life.
+Initially asked to take dictation alongside another staffer, she said, she found herself alone with the governor, who began asking about her romantic life.
 The questions included whether she was in a relationship, whether she was monogamous and whether she had had sex with older men, according to her account to the Times.

 The newspaper said it reviewed texts with a friend from that day and the next in which Bennett said she was upset by the conversation, called it “the most explicit it could be” and described some of its substance.